CO-OP FOR STUDENTS

 Work term evaluations

-Co-op students receive a grade of Fail, Pass or Pass with Distinction for each work term.
+Co-op students receive a grade of Pass or Fail for each work term.
 The work term evaluation is based on three components:

 - Work site visit: A Co-op representative visits you and your supervisor at the job site during the work term.
 If an in-person visit is not possible, we will conduct interviews by phone or Skype.